China July official services PMI dips to six-month low

-BEIJING (Reuters) - Growth in China’s services sector slipped to a six-month low in July as growth in new orders stagnated, data showed, taking some of the shine off an industry that has been a bright spot in the Chinese economy this year.
+BEIJING (Reuters) - Growth in China’s services sector slipped to a six-month low in July as new orders rose at their weakest rate in at least a year, data showed, taking some of the shine off an industry that has been a bright spot in the Chinese economy this year.

 The official Purchasing Managers’ Index (PMI) for the non-manufacturing sector slowed to 54.2 in July from June’s 55, the National Bureau of Statistics said on Sunday.
 That is the weakest reading since January.